CU-PSAC Postdoctoral Fellow Research Award Competition

 Event

-Applicants will present their research to an interdisciplinary panel of judges from across the University who will select the five (5) winners.
-The event will take place in late November/early December.
-Exact date is still to be determined.
+Competitors will present their research to an interdisciplinary panel of judges from across the University who will select the five (5) winners.
+The event will take place in December (exact date tbd).

 If you have any questions, please feel free to contact the Executive Assistant to the Vice-Provost (Graduate Studies).